krithika117/OnlineOrganizationManagementSystem/README.md

 ## Features
 The application currently supports the following features:

-- User authentication and authorization using ASP.NET Identity
+### User authentication and authorization:
-- Creation, updating, and deletion of tasks
-- Assignment of tasks to team members
-- Requesting task review from managers
-- Creation and deletion of teams
-- Filtering tasks by team
-- Scheduling and management of meetings
-- Customer support and management
+The application uses ASP.NET Identity for user authentication and authorization.

+### Task management:
+Users can create, update, and delete tasks.
+Tasks can be assigned to team members and can be filtered by team.
+Users can also request task review from managers.

+### Team management:
+Users can create and delete teams.

+### Meeting management:
+Users can schedule and manage meetings.

+### Customer support:
+Users can create customer support tickets and manage them.

-- Public holidays management
+### Public holidays management:
+Users can manage public holidays for the organization.

-- Calendar events scheduling and management
+### Calendar events view:
-- User creation and management by administrators
-- Project archives for managers
+Abstracted view of Public holidays and calendars based on the team.

+### User account management:
+Administrators can create and manage user accounts.

+### Project archives:
+Managers can manage project archives.

-- Private note taking based on priority
+### Private note taking:
+Users can take private notes based on priority.

 ## Requirements
 To run this application, you will need: